 The hospital safeguards the rights of patients with physical challenges and/or special communication needs.
-All patients are assured equal and effective access to our healthcare services with video remote interpreting services using live, web video conferencing, which provides 24-hour access to interpreters in more than 300 languages.
+All patients are assured equal and effective access to our healthcare services with video remote interpreting services using live, web video conferencing, which provides 24-hour access to interpreters in more than 300 languages including American Sign Language.
 If you need any of the following devices and/or services, contact your nurse, who will make the necessary arrangements for you:

-- TTY-TTD (telecommunication for the deaf and hearing impaired)

-- · Sign language interpreter service
+- TTY-TTD (telecommunication for the deaf and hearing impaired) - Phone Amplifier - Sign and foreign language interpreter service (remote video) - · Closed Captioned TV

-- · Foreign language interpreter service

-- Closed Captioned TV